FAQ's about Permanent Hair Removal

 What can I expect in my free consultation and trial treatment?

-Please note for your protection, even clients who have had electrolysis treatments at a different clinic will be required to provide a health history.
+Please note for your protection, and ours, even clients who have had electrolysis treatments at a different clinic will be required to provide a health history.

 Top